ivangeorgiev/tdd-kata/kata/tdd/drf-developer/drf-developer-assignment.md

 Hint:
-Described problem was solved using ChatGPT in about 3 hours.
+The described problem was solved using ChatGPT between 2.5 and 3 hours wihout rush.
 See https://github.com/ivangeorgiev/tdd-kata/tree/main/kata/tdd/drf-developer/gptsolution/